 How Social Security Disability Insurance Works

-Social Security Disability Insurance (SSDI) is a federal program run by the Social Security Administration (SSA).
+Social Security Disability Insurance (SSDI) is a federal program run by the Social Security Administration.
 If you have worked a job, you’ve paid into SSDI with a portion of each paycheck you’ve earned.
 SSDI is meant to provide disabled workers like yourself with income for conditions that make it impossible to work.

-- Be unable to work for at least a year or have a condition that is expected to end in death.
+- Be unable to work for at least a year or have a condition that is expected to end in death

 Get the strong arm